Once your IVA is completed you will be free of your unsecured debt. Nevertheless you may still be affected by the Arrangement for some time to come.

 Options if your IVA has failed

-If you are unable to maintain your IVA payments as agreed the Arrangement may fail.
-If this happens the majority of your debts will normally remain outstanding.
+If you are unable to maintain your IVA payments the Arrangement may fail.
+If this happens your debts may remain outstanding (depending on how much you paid).

-You will then have to make alternative arrangements to manage your debts from now on.
+You will then have to make alternative arrangements to manage your debts.
 You have the option of starting a Debt Management Plan, going Bankrupt or even starting a new IVA.

 If your income falls or living expenses increase during your IVA it might be possible to reduce your payments.
 However as a result the term of the Arrangement could be extended.